September 21, 1901 – First Louisiana Oil Well –

 September 23, 1918 – Giant Wood River Refinery goes Online

 Roxana Petroleum Company was the 1912 creation of the Royal Dutch/Shell Group, which founded the American Gasoline Company in Seattle to distribute gas on the West Coast.
 Roxana Petroleum was established in Oklahoma to produce the state’s high quality oil to be refined at the Wood River plant.
-The 2,200-acre facility northeast of St. Louis today is the largest refinery owned by Phillips 66.
+In West Texas, the company in 1928 built an experimental oil storage reservoir (see Million Barrel Museum).

 September 23, 1933 – Standard Oil of California Geologists visit Saudi Arabia